dabjaff/VU-Amsterdam-Metaphor-Corpus-Parser/Insights.md

 ## Author
 Developed and maintained as part of ongoing research on metaphor annotation and analysis in the VUAMC at Erfurt Univeristy.

 [Daban Q. Jaff] (2025).
-VU-Amsterdam-Metaphor-Corpus-Unveiled.
-Available at: [github.com/dabjaff/VU-Amsterdam-Metaphor-Corpus-Unveiled]
+VU Amsterdam Metaphor Corpus Parser.
+Available at: https://github.com/dabjaff/VU-Amsterdam-Metaphor-Corpus-Parser